cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Network Digital Twin improves the efficiency of deploying network innovation.
 Several rounds of adjustment and validation can be emulated on the Digital Twin platform instead of directly impacting real network during the testing phase.
-Therefore, the Digital Twin network can be an important enabler platform for implementing IBN systems and fostering their deployment.
+Therefore, the Network Digital Twin can be an important enabler platform for implementing IBN systems and fostering their deployment.